yongxuUSTC/sednn/mixture2clean_dnn/README.md

-### Speech enhancement using deep neural networks (Keras implementation)
+# Speech enhancement using deep neural networks (Keras implementation)

 This code uses deep neural network (DNN) to do speech enhancement.
 This code is a Keras implementation of The paper:

 [1] Xu, Y., Du, J., Dai, L.R. and Lee, C.H., 2015.
 A regression approach to speech enhancement based on deep neural networks.
 IEEE/ACM Transactions on Audio, Speech and Language Processing (TASLP), 23(1), pp.7-19.

-Original C++ implementation is here (https://github.com/yongxuUSTC/DNN-for-speech-enhancement).
+Original C++ implementation is here (https://github.com/yongxuUSTC/DNN-for-speech-enhancement) by Yong Xu (yong.xu@surrey.ac.uk).
 This Keras re-implementation is done by Qiuqiang Kong (q.kong@surrey.ac.uk)

-## Usage.
+## Run on mini data.
 It is suggest to use mini data for a quick run before using full data.
 We already prepared mini data in this repo.
 You may run the code as follows,

 1. pip install -r requirements.txt